Resource acquisition is initialization: Typical uses

 The RAII design is often used for controlling mutex locks in multi-threaded applications.
 In that use, the object releases the lock when destroyed.
 Without RAII in this scenario the potential for deadlock would be high and the logic to lock the mutex would be far from the logic to unlock it.
 With RAII, the code that locks the mutex essentially includes the logic that the lock will be released when execution leaves the scope of the RAII object.

 Another typical example is interacting with files: We could have an object that represents a file that is open for writing, wherein the file is opened in the constructor and closed when execution leaves the object's scope.
 In both cases, RAII ensures only that the resource in question is released appropriately; care must still be taken to maintain exception safety.
 If the code modifying the data structure or file is not exception-safe, the mutex could be unlocked or the file closed with the data structure or file corrupted.

 Ownership of dynamically allocated objects (memory allocated with new in C++) can also be controlled with RAII, such that the object is released when the RAII (stack-based) object is destroyed.
 For this purpose, the C++11 standard library defines the smart pointer classes std::unique_ptr for single-owned objects and std::shared_ptr for objects with shared ownership.
 Similar classes are also available through std::auto_ptr in C++98, and boost::shared_ptr in the Boost libraries.

+Also, messages can be sent to network resources using RAII.
+In this case, the RAII object would send a message to a socket at the end of the constructor, when its initialization is completed.
+It would also send a message at the beginning of the destructor, when the object is about to be destroyed.
+Such a construct might be used in a client object to establish a connection with a server running in another process.